ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 2. <i>Taxonomy assignment (classifying)</i>.
 Taxonomic classification of OTU representatives into seven levels (Domain, Phylum, Class, Order, Family, Genus, Species) can be conducted by alignment against a 16S rRNA gene reference database such as RDP, SILVA database, GreenGenes.
 3. We will provide an OTU table for you for this exercise.
-### 3. Data diversity analysis & visualization (alpha & beta diversity, multivariate analyses, barplot/heatmap etc.)
+### 3. Ecological Analyses (alpha & beta diversity, multivariate analysis, data visualization, etc.)
-### 4. OTU occupancy & co-occurence analyses.
 Data pretreatment and OTU table construction can be conducted using different pipelines/platforms.
 There are several platforms that can be used for amplicon analysis such as [QIIME](http://qiime.org/tutorials/index.html), [mothur](https://mothur.org/wiki/MiSeq_SOP), [USEARCH](https://www.drive5.com/usearch/manual/uparse_pipeline.html), and the [RDPipeline](http://pyro.cme.msu.edu)(Ribosomal Database Project Pipeline).
 Some of those platforms such as QIIME and mothur also can be used to do diversity analyses and some data visualization.
 However, it is much better and more flexible to do ecological analyses (e.g. microbial diversity, occupancy) using ecological packages (vegan, Phyloseq, microbiome) on R. The figure below will help you to understand the workflow of sequence analysis in general.
 ![image](https://github.com/ShadeLab/MMG-425_Assignment/blob/master/Workflow_image.png)